Jason Borrelli enters his fifth season as the head coach of American University wrestling in 2025-26.

-For a second year in a row, the Eagles won eight duals in 2023-24 which was Borrelli's third season with the program.
-That total matches the most dual wins in the past 13 years.
-Borrelli had a wrestler compete at the NCAA Championships for a second straight year as Maximilian Leete placed fifth at EIWAs to earn an automatic spot at 133 pounds.
+In 2023-24, the Eagles won eight duals for a second year in a row.
+That total matched the most dual wins in the past 13 years.
+Borrelli had a wrestler compete at the NCAA Championships for a second straight season, as Maximilian Leete placed fifth at EIWAs to earn an automatic spot at 133 pounds.

-In his second year with the Eagles, Borrelli led one of the most improved programs in the nation as AU went from one dual win in 2021-22 to winning eight duals in 2022-23.
+Borrelli led one of the most improved programs in the nation in his second season at American, as AU went from one dual win in 2021-22 to eight dual wins in 2022-23.
 His team captured the trophy at the Chippewa Challenge, beating Central Michigan, Cal State Bakersfield and Campbell in a now-annual event after falling to all three teams the year prior.
 Borrelli coached two placewinners at the 2023 EIWA Championships in sophomore Jack Maida (fifth at 133) and redshirt sophomore Jack Nies (sixth at 157), with Maida becoming Borrelli's first NCAA qualifier at American.

 Borrelli took over a very young squad at AU in his first season.
 Only seven of the 25 student-athletes on the 2021-22 roster had ever competed collegiately prior to the season.
 Borrelli earned his first dual win vs. Duke in early December, and later boasted a fourth-place EIWA Championships finisher in then-freshman Jack Maida.
 Five Eagles earned NWCA Scholar All-American honors in 2021-22, matching the program's highest total since 2012.

-Off the mat, Borrelli's teams earned a 3.31 grade-point average in both semesters in 2023, and 14 wrestlers have earned NWCA Scholar All-American distinction over his first three seasons.
+Off the mat, Borrelli's teams earned a 3.36 grade-point average in both semesters in 2024, and 17 wrestlers have earned NWCA Scholar All-American distinction over his first four seasons.

 Under Borrelli's leadership, the wrestling team's fundraising efforts have skyrocketed, outpacing all other programs in the department by a wide margin, and exceeding their yearly target.
+The program raised $108,491 in 2025, the most of any sport at AU.
 Additionally, fan engagement has dramatically increased with the addition of mat-side seating for home matches, and record-setting season ticket sales for the department.

 Borrelli left Stanford following a historic season for the program.
 The Cardinal swept the Pac-12 awards including Borrelli's second Coach of the Year honor, seven of 10 Cardinal starters qualified for the NCAA Championships, and Stanford finished with two All-Americans and its first national champion since 2004 in redshirt sophomore Shane Griffith.